xzel23/cabe/README.md

   exceptions are disabled.
 - Error messages for failed checks have been shortened from "parameter 'X' must not be null" to "X is null" to reduce the footprint added by the null checks.
 - Make the process configurable.
-Three standard configurations are provided:
-    - DEVELOPMENT: this configuration unconditionally adds checks that throw an AssertionError regardless of whether the code is run with `-ea` or `-da` VM flags.
-    - STANDARD: in this configuration, standard assertions are used for private API methods (non-public methods or methods declared in a non-public class).
-For all other methods, failed checks throw a NullPointerException.
-    - NO_CHECKS: do not generate any checks
+See "Plugin configuration" above.
+- The processing now runs in a separate thread so that classes loaded during instrumentation cannot influence later builds.

 ## Version 2.0.1